Class Field Theory

 \[ H^0_{\mathrm{Tate}}(l/k,l^\times ) \cong k^\times / N(l^\times ). \]

-We shall prove that \(({\mathbb Z},\mathrm{Gal}(l/k),l^\times )\) is a finite class formation and we shall construct a fundamental class \(\sigma \in H^2(l/k, l^\times )\).
+We shall prove that \(({\mathbb Z},\mathrm{Gal}(l/k),l^\times )\) is a finite class formation (see definition 66) and we shall construct a “canonical” fundamental class \(\sigma \in H^2(l/k, l^\times )\), and refer to it as “the” fundamental class.
 This fundamental class gives a reciprocity isomorphism

-\[ \mathrm{Gal}(l/k)^{\mathrm{ab}} \cong k^\times / N(l^\times ), \qquad g \mapsto \prod _{x \in \mathrm{Gal}(l/k)} \sigma '(x,g). \]
+\[ \mathrm{Gal}(l/k)^{\mathrm{ab}} \cong k^\times / N(l^\times ), \qquad g \mapsto \prod _{x \in \mathrm{Gal}(l/k)} \sigma '(x,g) \]

 \[ \mathrm{reciprocity}(F_k) = \pi _k N(l^\times ). \]